batyrchary/Simple-Von-Neumann-Machine/ceng495_cloudComputing/ReadMe.md

 # Cloud Computing

-- HW1 with Heroku: Develop and deploy SaaS (Software as a Service) over PaaS (Platform as a Service)
+- HW1 with **Heroku**: Develop and deploy SaaS (Software as a Service) over PaaS (Platform as a Service)

-- HW2 with NoSQL: Develop and deploy web application which uses DBaaS (Database as a Service) over PaaS (Platform as a Service)
+- HW2 with **NoSQL**: Develop and deploy web application which uses DBaaS (Database as a Service) over PaaS (Platform as a Service)

-- HW3 with Hadoop: Develop a MapReduce application by using Apache Hadoop Packages, Java language, and Eclipse IDE
+- HW3 with **Hadoop**: Develop a MapReduce application by using Apache Hadoop Packages, Java language, and Eclipse IDE

-- HW4 with MapReduce: Twitter dataset analyzes with MapReduce
+- HW4 with **MapReduce**: Twitter dataset analyzes with MapReduce

-- HW5 with Spark: Data intensive computing with Spark
+- HW5 with **Spark**: Data intensive computing with Spark

 # Keywords